 - 5 ways to assess if you have a legitimate shopping problem.

 - See how much mindless shopping costs you by tracking your spending in an app.
 Swiping your card is often painless, but when you see in your “shopping” tab $400.. it's definitely a reality check.

 - Find a licensed therapist, particularly one who specializes in addiction or money counseling.

 - Try one of these six tricks when you feel the urge to shop.

 - If you feel up to it – go cold turkey by tackling a no spend challenge.

 - Consider an all-cash diet.
-Whenever I get sloppy with my spending (which, yes, still happens even though I no longer shop like I used to) getting cash out of an ATM always puts me on the right path.
+Getting cash out of an ATM always puts me on the right path.

 - Sync your checking account with an app like Qapital to sock away little bits of cash and allow yourself to ONLY spend this money.
 Then do so guilt free!
 It's important to do this to learn that you can still spend but do so in a planned, thoughtful way.